o-adali/QuickSMS/README.md

-# QuickSMS v1.0.3 Beta  - Auto Setup Function Added !!! - (No licence requirement, it is free to use)
+# QuickSMS v1.0.3 Beta  - Auto Setup Function Added !!! - (No licence requirement, This is Time Limited Edition, it is free to use)

   System Requirements :
   - Windows 10 or 11